nathanwangly/nathanwangly.github.io/_posts/2020-12-19-superannuation_comparison_tool.md

 INSERT FORMULA

 And just like that, we have a working calculator!
 (And an accompanying graph thanks to the Chart.js library).
 With this, I can compare two super fund options by entering in their details individually.
 Let's say I want to compare Hostplus' Indexed Balanced option (a fan favourite thanks to The Barefoot Investor) and the Australian Super counterpart - XXX.

+Sidenote: it is worth noting that there are two scenarios that I have not designed the tool to be able to handle, again for simplicity.

+1. **Insurance costs:** These could be factored into the tool manually by adding it to the fees section (e.g., additional weekly fee of $10).
+However, insurance costs will increase over your lifetime - and the rate of increase will depend largely on your personal circumstances - which makes it difficult to include in a calculator.
+2. **Stepped fee structures:** Some super funds charge different fees based on your balance.
+To avoid overcomplicating things, I have not incorporated this into the calculator.